Vera Janacópulos: Death

 Janacópulos died in Rio de Janeiro, on 5 December 1955.

 Homages

-A bust of the singer was sculpted by her sister Adriana, in 1958.The sculpture is located at Praça Paris in Rio de Janeiro.
+A bust of the singer was sculpted by her sister Adriana, in 1958.
+The sculpture is located at Paris Square in Rio de Janeiro.
 Janacópulos' archives are collected in the Federal University of the State of Rio de Janeiro Center of Language and Arts library; an auditorium at the institution is also named after her.